lancedb/lance/python/DEVELOPMENT.md

 the benchmark in each round (default 5 rounds).
 The default is very low but you can increase this so that the profile gets more samples.

+You can drop the `--no-inline` to have the program try to identify which functions were inlined to get more detail, though this will make the processing take considerably longer.

 This will only work on Linux.

 Note that you'll want to run the benchmarks once prior to profiling, so that